-The internal auditor will seek evidence to ensure income is correct managed - recorded, banked and reported and test mechanisms used to achieve this.
+The internal auditor will seek evidence to ensure income is correct managed - recorded, banked, and reported and test mechanisms used to achieve this.

 Evidence Internal auditor commentary Is income properly recorded and promptly banked?
 Yes A number of items of income were cross-checked against the cash book and bank statement and found to be in order.
-In accordance with proper practices the Responsible Financial Officer ensures that accounting records contain day to day entries of all sums of money and that income received is promptly banked if necessary.
+In accordance with proper practices the Responsible Financial Officer ensures that accounting records contain day to day entries of all sums of money and that income received is properly accounted for.
 Is income reported to full council?
-Yes In accordance with the Council's Standing Orders.
+Yes Income reported to Council and a minute reference made.
 Does the precept recorded agree to the Council Tax Authority's notification?
-Yes The Council received precept of £1,750 during the year under review in April and September.
+Yes The Council received precept of £2000 during the year under review.
+Evidence was provided showing a full audit trail from Precept being discussed and approved to that served on the Charging Authority to receipt of same in the Council's Bank Account.
 If appropriate, are CIL reporting schedules in accordance with the Regulations?
-N/A No CIL payments had been received in the year under review.
+7 Yes CIL payment of £1139.06 have been received in the year under review.
 Is CIL income reported to the council?
-Does unspent CIL income form part of earmarked reserves?
+Yes Yes In accordance with the Regulations the Council having received a proportion of CIL funds have ensured that retained balances are transferr to the Earmarked Reserves specifically allocated.
+The Council has Does unspent CIL income form part of earmarked reserves?
 Has an annual report been produced?
-Has it been published on the authority's website?
+Yes complied with its duty to produce an annual report that details the amount Has it been published on the authority's website?
+Yes of CIL funds received and spent for year 2021-22.
+The annual report for the year ending 31 March 2022 showing income received and retained balances was verified by the internal auditor and the Council has complied with its duty to upload the report onto its website by 31 December of that year.

-&lt;sup>7 Community Infrastructure Levy Regulations 2010
+7 Community Infrastructure Levy Regulations 2010